HABITAT SEATTLE-KING COUNTY WILL BE BUILDING IN Guatemala

 Global Village volunteers not only take vacation to another level, they also help fund home construction in the countries you visit.
-To get on the list about upcoming Global Village trips, email email@example.com.
+Please send us an email to get onto the list for Global Village trips.

 Global Village trips are an adventure, but worry not–just like on a local Habitat build site, we’ve got everything you need.
 From tools & protective equipment, to lodging, food, and host family visits, Global Village trip leaders work with destination country Habitat liaisons to cover all the details.
 That leaves you more time for the important work of fundraising to build more homes!

 Global Village trip costs include your lodging, food, and in country transportation, as well as a built-in contribution to help the destination country build homes, acquire land, access clean drinking water, and all the other things that new communities need.
 Airfare is your responsibility to purchase separately–we’ll let you know when trips are confirmed after a quota of members make their payments.

 Participants are encouraged to do some fundraising for the trip, even if you are able to cover the cost personally.
 Not only does Global Village fundraising save you money, it also helps raise awareness about Habitat’s important work–both locally and around the world.